efeng2/page/blogs/web_dev/How to Build a React App.md

 ```

 ## Components - Create Your Own Tags
-React components are the building blocks of a React app.
-They allow you to define custom HTML tags.
+React components define custom HTML tags.
 Each component should be capitalized.

 Components are written in JSX